What is the Studio?

 Who is Mo?
 Mo grew up learning how to crochet, knit, embroider, crewel, needlepoint and rug-hook (oh, okay, macrame too).
 Then as a seamstress she thought she had done it all.
 In 1981 she was introduced to quilting and hasn't looked back.
 She has not sewn a blouse or picked up a rug hook since.
 In 1986 Mo began teaching quilting at various quilt stores and community centers, sharing her passion for this craft which has given her so much joy over the years.
 In particular, her heart is drawn to quilts, patterns, techniques, and fabrics of the 1800's, and you'll see that in the Studio decor.
 Mo was a teacher at the Issaquah store of Pacific Fabrics for their five years of existence.
 When the store closed she decided to hold classes in her Studio, and that has been a good decision.

 Mo has two sons and one daughter, all grown and off in the world.
-Her constant companion is Phoebe, an American Staffordshire Terrier, who greets everyone who comes to the Studio!
+Her constant companions are Phoebe, an American Staffordshire Terrier, and Tucker, a rescue with maybe some German Shorthair.
+They greet everyone who comes to the Studio!